windship/P88/README.md

 <b>'P88SR.EXE /l /S DISK1.D88 DISK2.D88 DISK3.D88 DISK4.D88 DISK5.D88 DISK6.D88'</b>

-Yeah, it's so foolish.
+Yeah, it's so foolish.<br>
-I really didn't want to do such a thing, so I thought and found a solution.
+I really didn't want to do such a thing, so I thought and found a solution.<br>
 No image mergement needed, and no long filename parameter needed too.

 Try and enjoy!